scalyr/libcloud/docs/loadbalancer/drivers/elb.rst

 the Server Order Preference option.
 For more information about configuring SSL connection for your load balancer

-Two Types:
+Two Types

-* Predefined Security Policy—A list of predefined SSL negotiation configurations with enabled ciphers and protocols.
+* Predefined Security Policy—A list of predefined SSL negotiation configurations with enabled ciphers and protocols
 * Custom Security Policy—A list of ciphers and protocols that you specify to create a custom negotiation configuration